neurobagel/api/README.md

 Interactive documentation for the API is available at https://api.neurobagel.org/docs.

-NOTE: Currently, to access the API, you must be connected to the McGill network.

 ## Local installation
 The below instructions assume that you have a local instance of or access to a remotely hosted graph database to be queried.
-If this is not the case and you need to first build a graph from data, refer to the instructions for getting started locally with [Stardog Studio](https://docs.stardog.com/stardog-applications/dockerized_access#stardog-studio).
+If this is not the case and you need to first build a graph from data, refer to our documentation for [getting started locally with a graph backend](https://neurobagel.org/infrastructure/).

 ### Clone the repo
 ```bash